 Wasps do not swarm.
 Each year a new nest is built which looks like a paper lantern.
 Close to it is easy to distinguish between wasps which are brighter yellow and with a narrower waist than the honey bee.
 If insects are flying from a gap in roof tiles near the ridge, it can be tricky.
 If the nest is visible identification is easy.
-Please note that we will not deal with wasps or their nests – if a Pembrokeshire resident, call Pembrokeshire County Council’s Customer Contact Centre on 01437 764551 and ask for Pest Control.
+Please note that we will NOT deal with Wasps or their nests – if a Pembrokeshire resident, call Pembrokeshire County Council’s Customer Contact Centre on 01437 764551 and ask for Pest Control.

-- Bumblebees do not swarm.
+Bumblebees do not swarm.
 Most people can recognise bumblebees they are much bigger and fewer than honey bees with layer of hairs on their bodies which is usually banded black and yellow (or orange or red) and the traffic at the nest entrance will consist of only a few bees a minute, whereas a busy hive will have almost a cloud of bees at the entrance.

-- Solitary bees again, do not swarm.
+Solitary Bees do not swarm.
 Since these bees are quite fussy about where they set up their nests, it is not uncommon for many bees to do so in close proximity, and if the conditions are right a large number of nests can mature almost at the same time.
 In this case a large number of bees will be seen crawling about.
-One of the most common is the red mason bee, which can often be seen exploiting holes in brickwork for its nesting site.
-We will be unable to help you with a solitary bee problem.
-Again, if possible, enjoy them.
+One of the most common is the red mason bee, which can often be seen exploiting holes in brickwork or footpaths for its nesting site.
+We will be unable to help you with a solitary bee problem, so if possible, enjoy them for the summer.